jfflbnntt/roll20-api-scripts/README.md

 ## ApiExtensions
 global utility functions that support other scripts and macros

-### parseInlineRolls
-takes a message object and looks for inline dice and table rolls and replaces returns the processed content.
+- parseInlineRolls: takes a message object and looks for inline dice and table rolls and replaces returns the processed content.

 ## SpeechBalloon
 Simple speech balloons based on "Stephen S."'s [ideas](https://app.roll20.net/forum/post/1397909/script-dungeon-buddies-inspired-speech-balloons)